-The final project will be a culmination of the material covered within this course.
+The Capstone Project/final project will be a culmination of the material covered within this course.
 Students are expected to submit a paper written in APA format.
+They can also submit a PowerPoint (11-15 slides) adding the material covered.
+Students will present their Projects via google meet or zoom.